Merzasphor/MWSE/docs/source/types/tes3weapon.md

 ### `isMelee`

+*Read-only*.
 If true, the weapon has a melee weapon type.

 **Returns**: